SKA-ScienceDataProcessor/delivery-prototypes/README.md

 * 400: If missing required parameter
 * 403: If not authorized
 * 404: If not found
-* 500: If the job is in an error state
+* 500: If an error occurred processing the request

 ###`/doneStaging`